pramirez2328/movieGenerator/README.md

 # Movie generator
-react application to find almost any movie in world and save customs reviews and upvote favorites!
+react application to find almost any movie in the world and save customs reviews and upvote favorites!

+## core features
+ ### search box to find a movie

 # Getting Started with Create React App